azhx/blagoblag/content/drafts/dag-response.rst

 glanced at the news in the past year: A data breach at Yahoo which compromised all three billion of its users, the WannaCry ransomware which paralyzed the UK's National Health System, and the breach of Equifax effecting every American with credit.
-Given these threats, Mr. Rosentein then presents the challenge to countering them: encryption.
+Given these threats Mr. Rosentein then presents the challenge to countering them: encryption.

-I would like to be as unambiguous as possible: the notion that encryption is the challenge needing solving in each of these reflects either a gross ignorance of the technical reality of these incidents and encryption, or a grotesque intellectual dishonesty -- the desire to make a point at the expense of facts.
+I would like to be as unambiguous as possible: the notion that encryption is the challenge needing solving in each of these reflects either a gross ignorance of the technical reality of these incidents and encryption or a grotesque intellectual dishonesty -- the desire to make a point at the expense of facts.
 Encryption did not cause any of these incidents, in fact the absence of encryption very likely exacerbated the impact of all three of them.
 And